 Itchy feet can also be a symptom of other conditions, such as diabetes or kidney disease.
 If you have diabetes, controlling your blood sugar levels is essential to prevent nerve damage.
 Itchy skin can signal that your kidneys are not filtering waste properly if you have kidney disease.

 A doctor may suggest treatment methods like changing your diet, taking medication, or undergoing dialysis if you have either of these conditions.
-If you are looking for a foot doctor in Marietta, contact Advanced Foot & Ankle Institute.
-We offer comprehensive foot and ankle care for patients of all ages.
+If you are looking for a foot doctor in Marietta, Contact The Advanced Foot and Ankle Institute of Georgia to get in touch with a qualified podiatrist in Marietta.